cofdness/angular-chat-socket/README.md

 ## How to run

 This server user angular on frontend and nodejs on backend.
-You need

 ### Config
 - add environment value in src folder